pharmbio/repuragent-web/README.md

   <img src="images/agent_architecture.png" width="500">
 </div>

 This repository is the **web application source code**.
-You can will need both OpenAPI API key and Postgres database inorder to run it.
-We also offer an instance at [Repuragent Web](https://repuragent.serve.scilifelab.se).
-This instances is currently run, an account is required, and resources are limited.
+You will need both an OpenAI API key and a Postgres database in order to run it.
+We offer a hosted instance at [Repuragent Web](https://repuragent.serve.scilifelab.se).
+That instance is currently running; an account is required and resources are limited.
 Registration requests are verified and approved manually, so approval can take some time.

 We also offer a local version, which you can clone and run on your own machine.
 Every file, database and conversation history stays on your device.
-Please find its source code at [Repuragent Local on GitHub](https://github.com/pharmbio/repuragent).
+You can find its source code at [Repuragent Local on GitHub](https://github.com/pharmbio/repuragent).

 ## Version announcement: Version 2